CloudCannon/documentation/src/collections/_organisation_docs/team-management.md

 ![Adding a new SSL certificate](/images/organisations/add-team-member.png){: .screenshot srcset="/images/organisations/add-team-member.png 800w, /images/organisations/add-team-member@2x.png 1600w"}

-> Teams can be automatically be created from your own identity provider.
+> Teams can be automatically created from your own identity provider.
 See [SAML configuration](/organisations/saml/) for more information.
 {: .explainer}

 ### Updating Team Member Levels